The Entropic Signature of Class Speciation in Diffusion Models: Experimental Details Additional Results

+Similarly, we try to complement Figure \ref{fig: information_distortion} by relating the highlighted entropy production profiles to guided noiseless predictions for a seeded sample trajectories of each class for each condition.
+This is shown in Figure \ref{fig: guided_predictions_overview} below.

-\paragraph{Model settings SD 1.5} In the context of text-to-image we rely on Stable Diffusion 1.5 \cite{rombach2022highresolution} trained on LAION5B \cite{schuhmann2022laion}.
-All images were generated using a stochastic DDIM sampler \cite{song2021denoising} (NFE=100) with a standard DDPM scheduler \cite{ho2020ddpm}.
+\paragraph{Model settings SD 1.5} In experiments involving Stable Diffusion 1.5. \cite{rombach2022highresolution} trained on LAION5B \cite{schuhmann2022laion}, i.e., Figure \ref{fig: stablediff_main}, samples were generated using a stochastic DDIM sampler \cite{song2021denoising} (NFE=100) with a standard DDPM scheduler \cite{ho2020ddpm}.
 The entropy profiles were generated using 400 samples each.
 However, we observed visual convergence from around 200 samples on the tested prompts.